taylorthurlow/rust_json_schema-rb/README.md

 Any additional options provided by the `jsonschema` crate are options I do not understand or may not make sense to implement in a wrapper library such as this.

+`RustJSONSchema::Validator#options` is provided and will return a Hash containing configuration options from the underlying Rust library.
+While I make an effort for them to look similar, or identical, to the options passed into the `Validator` initializer, the initializer arguments and the returned Hash should not be considered one-to-one.
+It exists as a way to confirm the configuration of the underlying schema validator instance.

 ### Errors

 - All errors are subclasses of `RustJSONSchema::Error`.